wikityrey/TCT-gmap/README.md

 6. Click/Check the WKT box; select "Continue"
 7. Select the "name" button; select "Finish"
 8. DONE!
 Hopefully, all goes well up to this point.

-9. If you select the "Lot" element, it will show you the closure error and the lot area
+If you select the "Lot" element, it will show you the closure error and the lot area.
-10. The lot area is calculated directly by google map - this is an extra check
+The lot area is calculated directly by google map - consider this an extra check.
-11. Contact me if you have a problem
+Contact me if you have a problem.